ClusterCockpit/ClusterCockpit/README.md

 NOTICE
 --------------------------------------------------------------------------------

-ClusterCockpit is work in progress and not yet ready for general production use.

 If you want to help develop ClusterCockpit you may want to take a look at [open issues](https://github.com/ClusterCockpit/ClusterCockpit/issues?q=is%3Aopen+is%3Aissue).
 A good starting point about the software design of ClusterCockpit are the Wiki pages about the [overall structure](https://github.com/ClusterCockpit/ClusterCockpit/wiki/DEV-Software-structure) and [naming conventions](https://github.com/ClusterCockpit/ClusterCockpit/wiki/DEV-Conventions) used.

-Currently ClusterCockpit is not yet ready to be used by external users.
-I currently develop the missing pieces: a web based installer and will update this notice as soon as a usable BETA is available.

 --------------------------------------------------------------------------------
 Introduction